nextcloud-releases/all-in-one/reverse-proxy.md

 ## Configuration and Deployment

 > [!NOTE]
 > These instructions assume you already have a domain name pointing to your server's public IP address.
-If you don't have a domain yet, see the recommendations below.
+If you don't have a domain yet, AIO can register a free dynamic-DNS subdomain under `dedyn.io` for you via the built-in [deSEC integration](https://github.com/nextcloud/all-in-one#how-to-get-a-free-domain-via-desec) — no external setup needed.
+Alternatively, see the recommendations below.

 ### Quick overview